hoelzer/dfg/README.md

 ```bash
 make filename=dfg-german
 ```

+**Please note** that this will only compile the main grant document.
+If you want to also use the DFG CV document, you need to additionally compile the corresponding tex file, e.g. via `pdflatex CV-dfg.tex`.

 ### Biber
 If you do not have ``biber`` installed try to install it from the package sources of your system.
 There is also a ``conda`` install that you can try: